Bragg Financial Advisors Inc Decreases Holdings in T. Rowe Price Group, Inc. (NASDAQ:TROW)

-Bragg Financial Advisors Inc trimmed its position in shares of T. Rowe Price Group, Inc. (NASDAQ:TROW) by 1.9% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 89,815 shares of the asset manager’s stock after selling 1,709 shares during the period.
+Bragg Financial Advisors Inc reduced its stake in T. Rowe Price Group, Inc. (NASDAQ:TROW) by 1.9% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 89,815 shares of the asset manager’s stock after selling 1,709 shares during the period.
 T. Rowe Price Group comprises 1.1% of Bragg Financial Advisors Inc’s investment portfolio, making the stock its 15th largest position.
-Bragg Financial Advisors Inc’s holdings in T. Rowe Price Group were worth $17,667,000 at the end of the most recent reporting period.
+Bragg Financial Advisors Inc’s holdings in T. Rowe Price Group were worth $17,667,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-Newbridge Financial Services Group Inc. purchased a new position in shares of T. Rowe Price Group during the 2nd quarter valued at about $29,000.
+Other institutional investors also recently made changes to their positions in the company.
+Newbridge Financial Services Group Inc. purchased a new position in T. Rowe Price Group in the 2nd quarter worth approximately $29,000.
+Moors & Cabot Inc. purchased a new position in T. Rowe Price Group in the 3rd quarter worth approximately $32,000.
 Jones Financial Companies Lllp increased its stake in T. Rowe Price Group by 91.2% in the 3rd quarter.
 Jones Financial Companies Lllp now owns 174 shares of the asset manager’s stock worth $34,000 after purchasing an additional 83 shares during the period.
 Arkadios Wealth Advisors increased its stake in T. Rowe Price Group by 76.7% in the 3rd quarter.
 Arkadios Wealth Advisors now owns 265 shares of the asset manager’s stock worth $52,000 after purchasing an additional 115 shares during the period.
-Dark Forest Capital Management LP purchased a new position in T. Rowe Price Group in the 3rd quarter worth approximately $62,000.
-Finally, PFG Private Wealth Management LLC purchased a new position in T. Rowe Price Group in the 3rd quarter worth approximately $89,000.
-71.66% of the stock is currently owned by institutional investors.
+Finally, Dark Forest Capital Management LP purchased a new position in T. Rowe Price Group in the 3rd quarter worth approximately $62,000.
+71.66% of the stock is currently owned by institutional investors and hedge funds.

 NASDAQ TROW opened at $144.14 on Tuesday.
 T. Rowe Price Group, Inc. has a twelve month low of $142.81 and a twelve month high of $224.55.
 The firm has a market capitalization of $32.40 billion, a PE ratio of 10.99, a P/E/G ratio of 1.07 and a beta of 1.18.
 The stock’s 50 day moving average is $177.21 and its 200 day moving average is $198.31.